refinery/refinerycms/readme.md

     ruby script/generate refinery

 to get help on how to use that.
+Or read the full documentation on [writing plugins for Refinery](http://github.com/resolve/refinerycms/blob/master/vendor/plugins/refinery/plugins.md)

 ### What about a portfolio?